 If you are using your own device behind a router and it is not visible to the 'outside world' you can in fact program any MAC address that you like because it is in a private area.
 It just has to be unique in this private area.
-(This is also valid for a device sitting in a Demiliterized Zone- DMZ) If however you are selling a product or the device is sitting directly on the Internet then it must have a world wide unique MAC address which has to be purchased from IEEE.
+(This is also valid for a device sitting in a Demiliterized Zone- DMZ) If however you are selling a product or the device is sitting directly on the Internet then it must have a world-

+If however you are selling a product or the device is sitting directly on the Internet then it must have a worldwide unique MAC address which has to be purchased from IEEE.
 It is purchased either as a block (IAB) of 4k MAC addresses at a cost of about \$500, or if you are going to produce a large number of pieces of equipment you can purchase a unique company ID (OUI) of 16Million for about \$1'600 (plus \$2'000 if you don't want the OUI to be registered on the public listing).